-Each ADS represents one Class A ordinary share.

-We have applied to have the ADSs quoted on the Nasdaq National Market under the symbol "BIDU."
-The ordinary shares and the ADSs will not be listed on any other exchange or traded on any other automated quotation system.

-Holders of Class A ordinary shares and Class B ordinary shares have the same rights except for voting and conversion rights.
-Each Class A ordinary share shall be entitled to one vote on all matters subject to shareholders' vote, and each Class B ordinary share shall be entitled to 10 votes on all matters subject to shareholders' vote.
-Each Class B ordinary share is convertible into one Class A ordinary share at any time by the holder thereof.
-Class A ordinary shares are not convertible into Class B ordinary shares under any circumstances.
-Upon any transfer of Class B ordinary shares by a holder thereof to any person or entity which is not an affiliate of such holder, such Class B ordinary shares shall be automatically and immediately converted into the equal number of Class A ordinary shares.

-The ADSs will be evidenced by ADRs.
+Offering price US\$ per ADS ADSs offered by us ADSs ADSs offered by the selling shareholders ADSs Class A ordinary shares outstanding immediately after this offering shares Class B ordinary shares outstanding immediately after this offering shares ADSs to Class A ordinary share ratio Each ADS represents one Class A ordinary share.
+Listing The ordina pplied to have the ADSs quoted on the Nasdaq National Market under the symbol "BIDU." ry shares and the ADSs will not be listed on any other exchange or traded on any other quotation system.
+Ordinary shares and conver shareholde to sharehol time by the under any person or e Class A ordinary shares and Class B ordinary shares have the same rights except for voting rsion rights.
+Each Class A ordinary share shall be entitled to one vote on all matters subject to rs' vote, and each Class B ordinary share shall be entitled to 10 votes on all matters subject ders' vote.
+Each Class B ordinary share is convertible into one Class A ordinary share at any e holder thereof.
+Class A ordinary shares are not convertible into Class B ordinary shares circumstances.
+Upon any transfer of Class B ordinary shares by a holder thereof to any entity which is not an affiliate of such holder, such Class B ordinary shares shall be ully and immediately converted into the equal number of Class A ordinary shares.
+The ADSs The ADSs will be evidenced by ADRs. he depositary will hold the shares underlying your ADSs.
+You will have rights as provided in the deposit agreement. • V Ve do not expect to pay dividends in the foreseeable future.
+If, however, we declare dividends

-- The depositary will hold the shares underlying your ADSs.
-You will have rights as provided in the deposit agreement. - We do not expect to pay dividends in the foreseeable future.
+• We do not expect to pay dividends in the foreseeable future.
 If, however, we declare dividends on our ordinary shares, the depositary will pay you the cash dividends and other distributions it receives on our Class A ordinary shares, after deducting its fees and expenses.